apoorv173/react-photo-album/README.md

 ### `yarn test --coverage --watchAll`
 Gives the coverage report of the test cases, and simultaneously watch on changes.
+Excluded all the files from create react app bolier plate and the index.js files to bootstrap the component and modules.<br>
+src/**/index.js
+src/configureStore.js"
+src/serviceWorker.js

 ### `npm run build`